 Communication is coordinated by the programme's Secretariat with the support of all programme bodies and especially the Regional Contact Points.
-The indicative communication budget, excluding staff costs, will be at least 0.3 percent of the total programme budget.
+The indicative communication budget, excluding staff costs, will be at least 0,3 % of the total programme budget.
+The yearly budget reflects communication needs at different stages of the programme life cycle.
+Resources are decreasingly distributed between channels: website, events, social media & community platforms, (e-)publications & audio-visuals, other.